 - If students needed musical background for their fingerplay, they were encouraged to use royalty free selections from sources such as this.

-- Students were also given the freedom to use any video software including iMovie or Spark Video to create their fingerplays.
+- Students were also given the freedom to use any video software including iMovie or Adobe Express (formerly Spark Video) to create their fingerplays.

 - Fingerplay puppets or characters could be original in design or students could find pre-made versions online.